JaSt17/raaven_Pipeline/README.md

 ### The Config File

 Before running the pipeline, customize the configuration file.
-The config file is a Python script containing a dictionary with parameters for each pipeline step.
+The config file is a Python script containing dictionaries with all necessary parameters for each pipeline step.

 Config files are stored in the `configs/` subdirectory.
 This directory contains all configs that were used for the different libraries in our analysis.

 ├── configs
+│   ├── config_BRAVE_22aa.py
 │   ├── config_BRAVE.py
 │   ├── config_Example.py
 │   ├── config_p005.py